-Loved being on the panel “Our Families, Our Stories: Writing and Parenting in the Trenches” at 2019 Lambda LitFest and reading there the opening of my book Dispositions.
+Loved being part of the “Our Families, Our Stories: Writing and Parenting in the Trenches” apanel t 2019 Lambda LitFest with Michael Kearns, Carla Sameth, Pat Alderete, and Aimee Rowe, and reading there the opening chapter of my book Dispositions.
 From a lesbian Mom with a child from a short-lived straight marriage, to a pioneering, single HIV-positive Dad, to two gay Moms raising their kids, each with her own, unique path, to our story, we presented a wide range of moving parenting experiences.

 To me, the last 15 years have also been an experience of being both in and outside the traditional parenting narrative.
 What sets gay male parenting apart is that it is a 100% intentional endeavor.
 We have fought an uphill fight, and have come a long way.
 In 2019, our right to parent is a reality, but any way you look at it, parenting remains of little interest to many within our community.
 And it’s fine because it’s how it should be: intentional, not a slip-up, a by-product, or a means to end.